tidb-incubator/tidis/docs/tidis-introduction.md

 ## What is Tidis
 [Tidis](https://github.com/tidb-incubator/tidis) is open source now!

-`Tidis` is the service layer for TiKV, aims to provide redis protocol compatible distributed storage service powered by PingCAP.
+`Tidis` is the service layer for TiKV, aiming to provide redis protocol compatible distributed storage service powered by PingCAP.
 It has implemented multiple data types (string/hash/list/set/sortedset) that have been widely used by the community.

 Compared to `Tidis 1.0`, it has been completely redesigned and rewritten in `Rust` for better performance and lower latency.
 Along with more important features, such as Lua scripts, TLS connections, lock optimization and more.